woman rubbing cream on arm

 Eucerin UreaRepair PLUS 10% Urea Lotion delivers immediate + 48h relief for very dry, rough skin

-Eucerin UreaRepair PLUS 10% Urea Lotion has been specially formulated for the intensive care of dry skin and is often used as a treatment for keratosis pilaris.
+Eucerin UreaRepair PLUS 10% Urea Lotion has been specially formulated for the intensive care of dry skin and suitable as a treatment for keratosis pilaris.
+The formula has been clinically and dermatologically proven to deliver immediate relief and intense, long-lasting moisturisation, delaying dryness and roughness for up to 48 hours.

 Extensive clinical and dermatological studies on dry skin prove the effectiveness of the product in treating both dry skin and keratosis pilaris.
 Research has indicated a significant reduction of dry symptoms with daily use.1